nawawi/klish/README.md

 ## About

-The klish is a framework for implementing a CISCO-like CLI on a UNIX systems.
+The klish is a framework for implementing a CISCO-like or Juniper-like CLI on a UNIX systems.

-NOTE: It's a development branch for fully rewritten klish version 3.
-It's not functional for now.
+Current version 3 is not compatible to previous stable 2.2 branch.
+It's fully rewritten version.
+It has another architecture and config file format.

-For stable klish version 2 see the "2.2" branch.
+For previous stable klish version 2 see the "2.2" branch.

 The main target for the klish is a Linux platform.

 ## Build

-NOTE:
-You need branch "master" for development non-stable version.
-You need branch "2.2" for stable version.

-The development master branch needs libfaux (http://faux.libcode.org) to be built.
+The version 3 needs libfaux (http://faux.libcode.org) to be built. klish-3.0.0 is tested with faux-2.1.0
-The stable branch 2.2 doesn't need libfaux library.

 ## Resources